 Ready treats most urgent care and COVID-related conditions.
 Responders are also trained to handle more garden-variety issues, including allergies, insect bites, and joint pain.

-Essentially, anyone that is not suffering from an emergency or that doesn’t need on-the-spot medical help can benefit from Ready’s team of responders and medical professionals.
+Essentially, anyone who is not suffering from an emergency or doesn’t need on-the-spot medical help can benefit from Ready’s team of responders and medical professionals.

 The most common types of conditions Ready treats include: